 Clinics and Experiential Learning

 Experiential learning is an integral part of the NYLS experience.
-The Office of Clinical and Experiential Learning offers students the opportunity to apply theory to practice.
-Our courses not only fulfill your experiential learning requirement but also allow you to learn by doing through clinics, simulation courses, externships, and more.
+The Office of Clinical and Experiential Learning offers you the opportunity to apply theory to practice through our clinics, simulation courses, externships, and more.

 Lawyering From Day One